KunyangDU/iMPS.jl/README.md

 ## TODO

+* Finite automata is to be used.
-* Non-abelian symmetries is to be added to accelerate the computation.
+* Abelian symmetries is to be added to accelerate the computation.
 * Controlled bond expansion ([CBE](https://doi.org/10.1103/PhysRevLett.130.246402)) is to be implemented to reduce the complexity (of DMRG, TDVP, tanTRG, etc.).
 * The code structure is to be optimized to reach a higher performance.